manzoorqirat-boop/TanaBanaApp/README.md

 matches parity.
 Add a manual activate/archive action later only if a real need for it shows up.

+**Production — shipped.** One new file:

+- `screens/app/ProductionScreen.tsx` — ports `pages/Production.tsx`:
+  a paginated, searchable log of production runs (run number, date/shift, operator, machine, product, output, rejects), a "Log production" form (operator/machine/product/date/shift/output/ reject/notes, with a live "stock will go from X to Y" preview), and — after saving — a dismissible result banner showing per-raw-material consumption (before → after stock, line cost) and the RM+overhead cost total the backend computed from the product's active BOM.

+Two things worth flagging:
+- This screen has no edit or delete.
+The web app doesn't offer one either — a run's stock/cost effects are one-way (it consumes RM stock via the BOM and adds to FG stock), so undoing one isn't a simple field update.
+Parity, not a gap.
+- Run date is a plain `TextField` (`YYYY-MM-DD`, defaulting to today's date as the placeholder) rather than a native date picker.
+  RN has no cross-platform date input the way the web's `<input type="date">` is free — pulling in `@react-native-community/datetimepicker` is a reasonable follow-up if manual date entry proves annoying on a real device, but wasn't worth the extra dependency for a first pass.

+`api.ts` picked up `ProductionRun`/`ProductionRunInput`/
+`ProductionRunResult` types and `listProductionRuns`/ `createProductionRun`. `Production` is `implemented: true` in `navConfig.ts` and registered in `AppNavigator.tsx`.

 ## Phase 2b — still not built, here's why

-The remaining transactional pages — **Receipts** (1100 lines on the web), **Payables**, **Production**, **Sales**, **Salaries/SalaryDetail** — are a different category of work from everything shipped so far.
-They involve multi-line item entry, running balances, payment allocation across multiple receipts, and calculated totals (GST, stock consumption, payroll).
-None of them fit `MasterCrudScreen`, and each needs its own bespoke screen roughly on the order of what BOM/BomEdit just took, or larger.
+The remaining transactional pages — **Receipts** (1100 lines on the web), **Payables**, **Sales**, **Salaries/SalaryDetail** — are a different category of work from everything shipped so far.
+They involve multi-line item entry, running balances, payment allocation across multiple receipts, and calculated totals (GST, payroll).
+None of them fit `MasterCrudScreen`, and each needs its own bespoke screen roughly on the order of what BOM/BomEdit or Production just took, or larger — Receipts and Payables especially, given the running-balance and partial-payment logic neither Production nor BOM had to deal with.

-Splitting this out rather than rushing a shallow version of each matches how Job Work and Overheads were scoped down in Phase 1 — it's better to hand you a clear boundary than a set of screens that look done but don't handle the actual business logic (stock reversal on receipt edit, partial payment tracking, BOM-driven consumption on a production run, etc.) correctly.
+Splitting this out rather than rushing a shallow version of each matches how Job Work and Overheads were scoped down in Phase 1 — it's better to hand you a clear boundary than a set of screens that look done but don't handle the actual business logic (partial payment tracking, GST calc on line items, monthly payroll aggregation, etc.) correctly.

 Suggested order for what's left, easiest-to-hardest:
-1. **Production** — consumes BOM + raw material stock, single-form entry
-2. **Other Expenses'-shaped Sales** — invoice with line items + GST calc
+1. **Other Expenses'-shaped Sales** — invoice with line items + GST calc
-3. **Receipts** — supplier receipt + payment status
+2. **Receipts** — supplier receipt + payment status
-4. **Payables** — running balance across receipts, partial payments
+3. **Payables** — running balance across receipts, partial payments
-5. **Salaries / SalaryDetail** — monthly payroll calc, nested list→detail
+4. **Salaries / SalaryDetail** — monthly payroll calc, nested list→detail

 ## Once Phase 2b is fully done